CloudSecJeff/Fedora-Homelab/README.md

 This repo documents my **homelab running on Fedora 42** with **Docker**.
 The Objective was to create a self hosted homelab that was capable of running multiple services and that could serve my needs and use cases.
 Each service runs in its own `docker-compose.yml` file inside its own folder.
-Note that this is an ongoing process and more services can always be added, removed, or modified in the future.
-This tends to just be my current stack, any major updates will be documented.

 ---

 ## 🚀 Services